polamnus/minimal-mistakes/_pages/05_philosphy.md

 It is no exaggeration to suggest that the collapse of the USSR and the rise of progressive democracies throughout the former Eastern Bloc nations owes significantly to those brave citizens who were able to establish and maintain those parallel systems in the face of an authoritarian government trying to stop them.

-While I an under no false pretense that the **BERN** is going to bring about the fall of any Communist regimes, it is *precisely* these kinds of systems which reminds its users what it means to control your own necessities again.
 ## Promise of the Mesh
 <img src="/media/mesh_diagram_houses.png">